 Not only for advertising but generally everyone that converts through any of your traffic sources is tracked using smart goals.

-It is not a must to set up smart goals but it is crucial when you are running online advertising campaigns.
+Setting up smart goals is not a must, but it is crucial when running online advertising campaigns.

 Set up analytics tag with Google Tag manager